tweag/bsides-tampa-workshop/part1/README.md

 Successfully created database at /bsidestampa/javascript-database.

 ```
-We now have a database generated off out code to work with, and can use this in VS Code.
-However before we can use it via the IDE we will need to install the plugin.
+We now have a database generated from our code to work with.
+However before we can use it via the VS Code IDE we will need to install the plugin.

-You can find basic installation structuctions for VS Code here:
+You can find basic installation instructions for VS Code here:

 https://codeql.github.com/docs/codeql-for-visual-studio-code/setting-up-codeql-in-visual-studio-code/